Cancer Treatment Technology

 Marshall Cancer Care Center Services

-Coming this spring, the TrueBeam radiotherapy system is designed to treat cancer wherever it’s found in the body.
+The TrueBeam radiotherapy system is designed to treat cancer anywhere the body.

-• Better technology coming soon: The new system will allow for even more accurate treatment and improved patient comfort.
+• Better technology: The new system allows for even more accurate treatment, improved patient comfort and reduced treatment time.

-• Same trusted team: All treatments will continue to be planned and delivered by the same dedicated staff you know and trust.
+• Same trusted team: All treatments delivered by the same dedicated staff you know and trust.

 We’re Here to Support You